 Five bat species roost in Capricorn Caves at different times of the year, mainly in warm wet weather.
 Little bent-wing bats (Miniopterus australis) visit in their thousands, and Australia’s largest carnivorous bat, the vulnerable ghost bat (Macroderma gigas) is a rare vistor.

 The rare fern Tectaria devexa, seen in cave entrances, was threatened with extinction in 2006 after decades of drought.
-Spread across southern Asia Capricorn Caves remained the only known locality in Australia until April 2001 with about 40 plants when an additional smaller population was located at another cave.
+They are spread across southern Asia but Capricorn Caves with its 40 specimens was the only known locality in Australia until April 2001 when an additional smaller population was located at another cave.
 A threatened species recovery program has helped stabilise the fragile species.

 The tour meanders through ten chambers ranging from smaller caves decorated with stalactites, cave coral and shawls to the huge domed Cathedral Cavern.
 In my tour they turned off all the lights in the Cavern while playing a recorded cover version of Leonard Cohen’s Hallelujah which sounded amazing in almost total darkness while candles flickered on the walls.